gausby/ecoule/documentation/building-an-ecoute-data-handler.md

         return (new DataHandler(config));
     };

-A frame-work such as [Pursuit](https://github.com/gausby/pursuit/) can be used to generate these functions based on a query-language. Écoute uses this internaly various places, and will even compile a match-object into a function if `match` is an object instead of a function.
+A frame-work such as [Pursuit](https://github.com/gausby/pursuit/) can be used to generate these functions based on a query-language. Écoule uses this internaly various places, and will even compile a match-object into a function if `match` is an object instead of a function.

-The following example will result in the same functionality as the previous example, but Écoute will use Pursuit to turn the object into a `match`-function.
+The following example will result in the same functionality as the previous example, but Écoule will use Pursuit to turn the object into a `match`-function.

     function DataHandler (config) {
         this.match = config.match || { 'title': { equals: 'Foo' }};